 This week six-year-old Emma learned how to weave using a simple cardboard loom!
 Susan from Rainbow Creations very kindly sent us a simple cardboard loom and some plastic sewing needles after seeing my blog post about dying yarn with Kool-Aid.
+This made a great weaving setup for kids!
 I set the loom up and did the first couple of rows, and Emma took it from there.

 She decided to use the finished product to make a baby carrier.
 I love the idea of a baby-wearing Barbie!